mattbocosoft/presentation-swift/README.md

 ###Operators

 As with all programming languages, Swift contains a set of operators that act on its variables.
 Most of these operators are just like other languages or are intuitive and cross-discipline (like the arithmetic operators).
+Operators are either *unary* (1 target), *binary* (2 targets), or *ternary* (3 targets).

 The **assignment** operator assigns a value to a variable:
 ```